Your Dog Bite Lawyer

 Indiana Dog Bite Liability Law

-At Foley & Small over the years we have handled many dog bite cases.
+At Foley & Murphy over the years we have handled many dog bite cases.
 Unfortunately, some of those cases have involved not just severe but occasionally devastating injuries from a dog attack.
 Under Indiana law, an owner of a dog must exercise reasonable care to make sure the dog does not pose a threat of harm or injury to persons or property.
 If an owner knows or has a reason to know that his or her dog has what is referred to as “vicious propensities,” then the owner must take steps to prevent those who may come in contact with the dog from being injured or attacked.
 Those steps typically involve keeping the dog contained within a yard or home or if the dog is to be taken out, keeping the dog on a leash or otherwise under control.

 The old law in Indiana was what we lawyers referred to as the “one free bite rule.”
 That line of case held that an owner was not charged with knowledge of the vicious propensity of a dog until the dog first bit someone.
 That rule is no longer applies.
 Now, if a dog has shown vicious propensities, even without having bitten or attacked someone, the owner can be held liable for not keeping control of the dog.
 If a dog aggressively charges after people or angrily barks or growls at people, one can presume from such behavior that the dog poses a risk of attack upon others and appropriate protective steps must be taken to protect others from the dog.